Thomascountz/thomascountz/_posts/2025-07-21-streaming-vs-background-jobs.md

 This is useful for scenarios where different consumers need to react differently to the same event.
 For example, one consumer might record the event data in a data lake, another might update a search index, and yet another might trigger an alert, all in response to the same event.

+Crucially, the log preserves the **order** of events.
+This ensures that if a record is updated and then deleted, consumers process those changes in that exact sequence.

 Each consumer can read the log independently of each other.
 The log of events is often **durable**, meaning they're stored for a given period of time, allowing some consumers to react in near real time, while others choose to read at their leisure.

 ## To-Do List